Historic Site of Anti-Mongolian Struggle: Management

 Today, the site of the former fort includes both public land (national and provincial) and private land.
 The facility is managed by Jeju City.
 It is managed to preserve the site, provide access, and maintain views of the outer walls and of the ocean from the walls.
-The Jeju Archaeological Research Institute has proposed nominating the fortress as a World Heritage Site, perhaps together with Ganghwa Fortress and Yongjang Fortress.
+The Jeju Archaeological Research Institute has proposed nominating the fortress as a World Heritage Site, perhaps together with Ganghwasanseong Fortress and Yongjangseong Fortress.
 The events linking the site to China, Korea, and Japan are viewed as giving it importance to East Asian history rather than solely Korean history.

+The fortress is the most researched in Jeju, with almost continuous research since the Jeju National University excavation of the south gate in 1993.
+About 2.3 km of the original 3.8 km have been restored.
 Within the fortress ruins, an exhibition hall has been built, helping the site to serve educational purposes.
 The exhibition hall displays artifacts extracted from the site and paintings illustrating the Sambyelcho Rebellion.
 Flowers have been planted in some areas of the site, to facilitate recreation.
 Some cultural events are held at the site, and it is included as part of Jeju Olle Trail 16.